Wheel Tension Measurement

 Gauge systems often result in confusion for manufactures and users.
 Two well known spoke manufacturers give different millimeter diameters for what they both call "16 gauge" spokes.
 Because of this, it is best to simply use the measured diameter sizing of the spoke.
 The TM-1 conversion chart has tension columns for different spoke diameter, measured in the middle of the spoke where the TM-1 engages.

-There are four bladed or "aerodynamic" steel spokes.
-The end of the spokes are not concerned in the tension reading, only the middle.
-Measure both the thickness and width of a blade (major and minor measuresements).
-When taking a TM-1 reading measurement on a bladed use care to hold to tool square to the blade profile.
+For bladed spokes, measure both the thickness and width of a blade (major and minor measuresements).
+When taking a TM-1 reading measurement on a bladed spoke use care to hold to the tool square to the blade profile.
 If the tool is held crooked it will not give an accurate reading.
 NOTE: If the chart does not have the correct size of steel bladed spoke, use the Bladed Spoke Calculator.

 Measuring Average Spoke Tension